yarally/dev_tutorial/chapters/Chapter1.md

 weakly typed language this is disregarded or kept optional.

 ## Simple types
 Most programming languages feature roughly the same variable types, albeit under different names.
-The most common ones that you will see are:
+Common ones that you will see are:
 * Integers, or whole numbers
 * Floats, or decimal numbers